-The SCRFA Student Travel Award of US$800 is available for a student working on fish aggregations in the Gulf of Mexico, Caribbean or tropical east Pacific Ocean to attend the 69th GCFI in Grand Cayman Island, November 2016.
+The SCRFA Student Travel Award of US$800 is available for a student working on fish aggregations in the Gulf of Mexico, Caribbean or eastern tropical Pacific Ocean to attend the GCFI 72 in Punta Cana, Dominican Republic, November 2019.

-The Award is to encourage and help students to work on fish aggregations and showcase their ideas and work at GCFI.
+The Award is to encourage and help students to work on fish aggregations and showcase their ideas and work in an oral presentation at GCFI.

 The student must meet the following criteria: